hobrien/LabNotes/GenomicAnalyses.md

                 - coordinate sorting the unmapped file before adding read groups does work, but it doesn't make the warning (Exception merging bam alignment - attempting to sort aligned reads and try again: Underlying iterator is not queryname sorted) doesn't go away
             - [MergeBamAlignment](https://broadinstitute.github.io/picard/command-line-overview.html#MergeBamAlignment) STILL doesn't work.
 Now it's complaining about identical Program Record ID's in the headers from the mapped and unmapped files
             - This is because both have ID:Tophat in the @PG line of the header.
 I think I have managed to solve this by adding a line to [tophat-recondition](https://github.com/cbrueffer/tophat-recondition) to modify the PGID of the unmapped file to be "Tophat-unmapped".
 This is running right now, so we'll see how it goes
+            - I also had to modify [tophat-recondition](https://github.com/cbrueffer/tophat-recondition) to set the mate_reverse_strand flag
+            - ValidateSAM is still complaining about the PNEXT for unmapped reads being set to one, rather than the position of the mapped read and about RNEXT/PNEXT of the mapped read being set to */0, rather than the coordinates of the mapped read
+                - this is because tophat-recondition set the RNAME/POS of unmapped reads to RNAME/POS of the mapped mate, but does not change RNEXT/PNEXT of the mapped mate
+                - changeing PNEXT of the unmapped reads is an easy fix by tweaking tophat-recondition, but that script doesn't modify accepted_hits, so fixing the mapped mate is not trivial
+                - I'm trying MergeBAM from picard on the latest output of tophat-recondition to see if it can cope with this, but I'm not optomistic
+                - It's also possible that ASEReadCounter will ignore these problems that ValidateSAM is flagging
+                - My only other option is a fairly major rewrite of tophat-recondition or write my own script to modify accepted_hits.bam
+                    - It's an easy fix: if mapped.mate_unmapped == true, mapped.pnext = mapped.pos, mapped.rnext = mapped.tid
         - WASP somehow fixes this missing mate problem, but creates a new problem where reads with properly mapped mates have the mates removed
         - I suspect that this is due to poor mate read quality